marcoblume/odds.converter/README.md

 # odds.converter

-This package includes functions to transform US Odds, Decimal Odds , Malaysian Odds , Indonesian Odds , Honk Kong Odds and Probability into each other.
+This package includes functions to transform US Odds, Decimal Odds, Malaysian Odds , Indonesian Odds , Honk Kong Odds and Probability into each other.

 Please contact me if there is a betting odds format that you want added to the package.